 Canberra Branch meetings

-Date: Monday 25 March
+Date: Tuesday 25 June

-5.15pm Refreshments.
-Near lecture theatre 1, College of Business and Economics, ANU (Map).
+5.15pm Refreshments near lecture theatre 1, College of Business and Economics, ANU (Map).